Arungautam11/Arungautam11/README.md

 🎯 **Software Engineer | Full Stack Web Developer | Python, React, Django Specialist**

 Welcome to my GitHub!
-I'm a passionate developer with a strong foundation in full-stack web application development using **Python, Django, React**, and **Odoo**.
+I'm a passionate developer with a strong foundation in full-stack web application development using **Python, Django, React**, and **MERN**.
 I love crafting performant, scalable, and user-focused digital experiences, and I thrive in cloud environments and agile teams.

 ---